 Designate one board member to locate and read to all board members the CAA's current democratic selection process.
 Designate another board member to read aloud the section in IM 82 referring to the democratic selection process that the board highlighted for learning objective one of this part.
-Then, ask each board member to write down on a piece of paper at least one alternative way to conduct the democratic selection process that differs from the CAA's current process.
+Then, ask each board member to write down at least one alternative way to conduct the democratic selection process that differs from the CAA's current process.
 The differences could be variations of the current process and do not necessarily need to be a whole new process.

 Have each board member read his/her response and note the response on a whiteboard, easel with a notepad or a piece of paper.
 As each response is read, categorize similar responses together.
 Once the responses have been gathered and similar ones placed together, read the responses again and poll the board members on their top two or three choices.
 After the top two to three choices are determined, assess the pros and cons of each choice either as a full board or in groups.
 If this process is conducted in groups, be sure to reconvene the full board to discuss the individual group results.
-Rank the choices and consider adding to, revising and/or updating your CAA's current procedures.
+Rank the choices and consider recommending to the local governing body that the current procedures be revised or updated.